 Cornell Notes are an integral part of the AVID program, and it is the preferred method of note-taking for AVID students.
 Research shows that Cornell Notes are a more effective method of note-taking because the process requires students to revisit the notes multiple times which in turn assists in keeping the information in long-term, rather than short-term, memory.

-Students can take Cornell Notes on the downloadable note paper below or they can use their own loose leaf paper.
+Students can take Cornell Notes on the downloadable note paper or they can use their own loose leaf paper.
 Here are the steps to set up and take Cornell Notes:

 STEP 1 - Create Format